-Before you travel, consider the following in case a little (or a lot) goes off track:
+Before you travel consider the following in case a little (or a lot) goes off track:

-- Your clients have peace of mind knowing they're insured with an Australian company - Have your valuable items, such as jewellery and electronic equipment, insured under your house and contents policy - Ensure you keep receipts, valuations and descriptions of items in a safe place or electronically.
-These should include model and serial number, date purchased and purchase price - Keep receipts for items paid in cash (you can also store these electronically) and bank statements for items purchased by card
+- Have your valuable items such as jewellery and electronic equipment insured under your house and contents policy - Ensure you keep receipts, valuations and descriptions of items in a safe place or electronically.
+The receipts should include model and serial number, date purchased and purchase price - Keep receipts for items paid in cash (you can also store these electronically) and bank statements for items purchased by card - · Consider leaving non essentials at home

-- · Consider leaving non-essentials at home - Protect your devices with passwords to keep your information safe, and set devices to auto-lock after one minute of inactivity - Research your destination be aware of any scams operating in the area - Prepare for cyber crime or other security threats the Smartraveller website has helpful advice
+- Protect your devices with passwords to keep your information safe and program devices to auto-lock after one minute of inactivity - Research your destination, be aware of any scams operating in the areas you will travel to - Prepare for cyber crime or other security threats, the Smartraveller website has helpful advice.